 Strobe lights, masks, excessive doorbell ringing: It’s all part of the annual Halloween festivities.
 But elements like these can be off-putting to children with sensory challenges and autism spectrum disorders, as can the other not-so-routine shenanigans of Halloween.
-So, make this holiday a safe and fun experience for your child (or princess or superhero or cowboy) by planning ahead and preparing for the fun to come.
+So, with suggestions from the The American Occupational Therapy Association, Inc. and the Autism Society, we’ve come up with a few pointers for making this holiday a safe and fun experience for your child—or princess or superhero or cowboy.

 If your neighbors are willing to pitch in, take the practice sessions to the streets.
 Let your child dress in costume and trick-or-treat at a few friendly houses in advance of Halloween.
 Practice saying “Trick or treat!” and “Thank you.”
 This would also be a good time to remind your child of the rules about crossing the street safely and when it’s OK to eat his treats.

 Don’t forget to practice answering the door, too.
 Your child may feel more comfortable handing out candy than receiving it, so train your little helper to respond properly when that doorbell rings.

 Make a visual schedule